 How soon can you get a mortgage after bankruptcy?

 There are two main types of bankruptcy: Chapter 7 and Chapter 13.
-The former is the most common type, and it involves a liquidation of your assets, which go towards discharging most or all of your outstanding debt is discharged.
+The former is the most common type, and it involves a liquidation of your assets, which go towards discharging most or all of your outstanding debt.
 A Chapter 7 bankruptcy is usually approved for those with limited income to repay what they owe.
 It stays on your credit report for up to 10 years.